robertocamp/tf11/README.ssl.md

 - In order for the ACME CA server to verify that a client owns the domain, or domains, a certificate is being requested for, the client must complete "challenges".
 - This is to ensure clients are unable to request certificates for domains they do not own and as a result, fraudulently impersonate another's site
 - As detailed in the [RFC8555](https://datatracker.ietf.org/doc/html/rfc8555), cert-manager offers two challenge validations - HTTP01 and DNS01 challenges
+##### HTTP01
+- HTTP01 challenges are completed by presenting a computed key, that should be present at a HTTP URL endpoint and is routable over the internet
+- This URL will use the domain name requested for the certificate.
+- Once the ACME server is able to get this key from this URL over the internet, the ACME server can validate you are the owner of this domain
+- When a HTTP01 challenge is created, cert-manager will automatically configure your cluster ingress to route traffic for this URL to a small web server that presents this key
+##### DNS01
+- DNS01 challenges are completed by providing a computed key that is present at a DNS TXT record
+- Once this TXT record has been propagated across the internet, the ACME server can successfully retrieve this key via a DNS lookup and can validate that the client owns the domain for the requested certificate
+- With the correct permissions, cert-manager will automatically present this TXT record for your given DNS provider
+##### CONFIGURATION: ACME issuer
+- All ACME Issuers follow a similar configuration structure - a clients email, a server URL, a privateKeySecretRef, and one or more solvers
+- Solvers come in the form of dns01 and http01 stanzas
+- typically an eks kubernetes cluster will have an **ingress controller** that accepts public traffic
+- Kubernetes ingress is An API object that manages external access to the services in a cluster, typically HTTP.
+- *kubernetes Ingress* may provide load balancing, SSL termination and name-based virtual hosting
+- Kubernetes Ingress is an API object that provides routing rules to manage external users’ access to the services in a Kubernetes cluster
+- With Ingress, you can easily set up rules for routing traffic without creating a bunch of Load Balancers or exposing each service on the node
+- we are going to use and existing ingress controller to accept incoming web requests for the Let's Encrypt challenge
+- our EKS deployment specifically uses this: https://aws.amazon.com/blogs/opensource/kubernetes-ingress-aws-alb-ingress-controller/
+-

 ### installing cert-manager with Helm
 - Notes
   + cert-manager provides Helm charts as a first-class method of installation on both Kubernetes and OpenShift